 01 of 05

 When you are shopping for a sewing machine, being drawn to a machine with all the bells and whistles you can afford is not unusual.
-Now that you have those stitches how are you going to use them and when will you use them?
+Now that you have those stitches, it's time to figure out how and when to use them.

 The more elaborate (or expensive) your sewing machine is, the more stitch options the machine will have.
 Most people rarely use all of the decorative stitch options but they are nice to have for embellishing and decorating.
 They allow you to be as creative as you want to be.
 Experimenting with the many types of thread is one way to expand on the decorative stitching.
 Using bobbin thread when sewing decorative stitches helps eliminate a heavy bobbin thread area.